 - Boys and Girls Club (hot supper program available for those participating students)

-- English Language Learners classes
+- English Language Learner classes for parents

 - Individualized learning plan for each child